Health & Fitness Calculators

 Calculation assumptions

-- *This page uses the Devine formula plus a healthy-BMI comparison range.
+- *This page compares Devine, Robinson, Miller, and Hamwi formulas plus a healthy-BMI comparison range.

-- *Ideal-weight formulas are rough benchmarks and do not account for body composition.
+- *Ideal-weight formulas are rough height-based estimates and do not account for body composition, muscle mass, ethnicity, pregnancy, age-specific needs, medical conditions, medications, or individual health risk.

-- *Use the result as planning context, not as a medical target by itself.
+- *Use the result as general education context, not as a diagnosis or required target.

 Enter your values and press Calculate.